Collective farming project sows seeds of agricultural independence

 By Mays Ibrahim Mustafa - Oct 10,2021 - Last updated at Oct 10,2021

-People work in a wheat field, planted by ‘Al Barakeh Wheat’, outside of City Mall in Amman (Courtesy of ‘Al Barakeh Wheat’ Facebook page)
+People work in a wheat field, planted by ‘Al Barakeh Wheat’, in Amman (Photo courtesy of ‘Al Barakeh Wheat’ Facebook page)

 AMMAN — With the aim of “reclaiming independence and sovereignty over a main source of food and promoting collective farming”, two Jordanians in 2019 founded the independent project “Al Barakeh Wheat”.